nodejs/node/doc/api/repl.markdown

  - `useColors` - a boolean which specifies whether or not the `writer` function should output colors.
 If a different `writer` function is set then this does nothing.
-Defaults to the repl's `terminal` value.
+Defaults to the repl’s `terminal` value.

  - `useGlobal` - if set to `true`, then the repl will use the `global` object, instead of running scripts in a separate context.
 Defaults to `false`.

- - `ignoreUndefined` - if set to `true`, then the repl will not output the return value of command if it's `undefined`.
+ - `ignoreUndefined` - if set to `true`, then the repl will not output the return value of command if it’s `undefined`.
 Defaults to `false`.

  - `writer` - the function to invoke for each command that gets evaluated which returns the formatting (including coloring) to display.
 Defaults to